cockroachdb/docs/src/current/v24.2/security-reference/authentication.md

 ## HBA configuration syntax

-Each line of an Host-based Authentication (HBA) configuration manifest defines a rule.
+Each line of a Host-based Authentication (HBA) configuration manifest defines a rule.
 Lines commented with `#` are ignored.

 For example, the following naive configuration has three rules: